Mark Samaranayake

-Hettiarachchige Don Marcus Conrad Senarathna Samaranayake (born 8 April 1914 – died 4 June 2000 as මාක් සමරනායක) [Sinhala]), popularly as Mark Samaranayake, was an actor in Sri Lankan cinema and stage drama.
+Hettiarachchige Don Marcus Conrad Senarathna Samaranayake (born 8 April 1914 – died 4 June 2000 as මාක් සමරනායක) [Sinhala]), popularly known as Mark Samaranayake, was an actor in Sri Lankan cinema and stage drama.
 One of the earliest pillars in Sinhala cinema, Samaranayake acted in several critically acclaimed films such as Peralena Iranama, Perakadoru Bena, Kapati Arakshakaya, Duppathage Duka, and Daivayogaya.

 Personal life

 He was born on 8 April 1914 in Weliveriya, Gampaha, as the fifth child in a family with eight siblings.
 His father, Charles Samaranayake, was a notary, and his mother, Dona Isabella Perera, was a housewife.
 He had three elder sisters, Josephine, Harriet, and Lori; an elder brother, George; two sisters, Ellison and Marie; and a younger brother, Benedict.
 His father died when Mark was a child.

 He received his primary education at the Sinhala School in Weliweriya and then went to Saint Joseph's College, Colombo, for secondary education.
 Famous actor Laddie Ranasinghe was his classmate.
 In their youth, Mark and Laddie attended St. Aloysius Seminary, where his father dedicated Mark to the church.

 In 1950, he married Pearl Jayawardena, a fellow actress.
 The couple had two daughters, Shirani and Damayanthi, and one son, Tiron.
 His eldest daughter, Shirani, died at a hospital in Paris in February 2014.
 She was a mother of three who made a minor role in the film Duppathage Duka as a child artist in 1956.
 Her funeral took place on 15 February 2014 in Paris.

 He died on 4 June 2000 at the age of 86 after a severe illness.